• Skip to primary navigation

 Enable Hidden Icon Menu on Windows Taskbar

-After this, take a look at the bottom-right corner of the screen and you should now find the System Tray Icon showing up in the Taskbar of your computer.
+After this, take a look at bottom-right corner of the screen and you should now find the “Hidden Menu” Icon showing up in the System Tray area.

 2. Restart Windows Explorer Service

-Restarting Windows Explorer Service helps in refreshing the taskbar icons, which might help in bringing back the System Tray Icon in the Taskbar on your computer.
+Restarting Windows Explorer Service helps in refreshing the taskbar icons, which can help in bringing back the System Tray Icons on your computer.

 1. Right-click on the Start button and click on Task Manager.